 Yes, it might be near a motorway but Tymon Park is actually a pretty nice spot and boasts over 300 acres of lush green space.

 Located between Ballymount and Tallaght, it’s one of the best parks in Dublin for recreational activities, so if a gentle ramble isn’t enough to keep your energy levels from petering out then there’s loads of other stuff you can try here.

 Tymon Park is typically also used for walking, jogging and contains 29 pitches for soccer, Gaelic football and hurling.

 6. Fernhill Park and Gardens

-Dublin’s newest public park, the former estate is a unique collection of heritage buildings, gardens, parkland, woodland and agricultural land dating back to around 1823.
+Fernhill Park and Gardens is Dublin’s newest public park, the former estate is a unique collection of heritage buildings, gardens, parkland, woodland and agricultural land dating back to around 1823.

 Covering around 34 hectares of land on Dublin’s southern fringes, the elevated park means that in places you can clearly see Dublin Bay and the Dublin Mountains in the near distance.